Alliedium/awesome-devops/README.md

 ## 36 Ansible basic concepts & simple examples part 3 20221206

-- Using group_vars and host_vars
+- Using group_vars and host_vars, variables' precedence
 - Asking for sudo password: -K/--ask-sudo-pass argument for ansible-playbook command
-- Converting bash scripts into ansible playbooks
+- wait_for_connection module
+- Command module
+- Why do we need qemu-guest-agent
+- What is snapd and why we get rid of it
+- What is a role in Ansible
 - Installing a role from ansible-galaxy (GitHub, GitLab)
 - Installing multiple roles using requirements.yml
 - Using roles in playbooks
+- What is an NTP server
+- Converting bash scripts into ansible playbooks
+- Editing sudoers
+- Package module
+- What is yay